List of Zambia national parks and reserves.

 The Park has suffered declining wildlife numbers in the past, but they are recovering.
 Sightings are not guaranteed but animals that can be seen in the Park include Buffalo, Elephant, hippos, Lion and Leopard. however, Zebra and Spotted Hyena among others.
 Birdlife is prolific with migrant species such as the flamingo ,the skimmer, grey-headed gull, fishing owl, spoonbill, whiskered tern, the fishing eagle, Plamnut vulture and a number of marabou storks, ducks and herons bird species are present at the lake shores.

 When to visit Sumbu national park, Warm weather all year round, with warmest temperatures in September and October, evenings and mornings are coolest from May to August.
 Game viewing is best in the dry season.

 Lower Zambezi National Park is designated in southern Zambia, the park is Zambia’s newest Park in the Zambezi River valley which is known for abundant wildlife, including buffalo, fish eagles and herds of elephants. home to hippos and crocodiles are the river waters.
 In the east, the river passes past the striking red cliffs of Mupata Gorge.

-The Season is from April to November with June to September being the best, angling season is best September / October.
+Best time to visit Lower Zambezi National Park, the Season is from April to November with June to September being the best, angling season is best September to October.